List of accolades received by Netflix: History and achievements

+At the 7th Critics' Choice Television Awards, John Lithgow (The Crown Season 1) won Best Supporting Actor in a Drama Series and Jane Krakowski (Unbreakable Kimmy Schmidt Season 2) won Best Supporting Actress in a Comedy Series.
+On January 8, 2017, at the 74th Golden Globe Awards, The Crown won two awards: Best Television Series – Drama and Best Actress – Television Series Drama for Claire Foy.
+Later that month, at the 28th Producers Guild of America Awards, Stranger Things Season 1 won for Best Episodic Drama while Making a Murderer won for Best Non-Fiction Television.
+Moreover, Netflix saw further success at the 23rd Screen Actors Guild Awards with four major wins, with The Crown Season 1 winning Outstanding Performance by a Male Actor in a Drama Series (John Lithgow) and Outstanding Performance by a Female Actor in a Drama Series (Claire Foy), while Stranger Things Season 1 won Outstanding Performance by an Ensemble in a Drama Series and Orange Is the New Black Season 4 won Outstanding Performance by an Ensemble in a Comedy Series.
+Later that year, at the 69th Primetime Emmy Awards, programs produced or streamed by Netflix scored a total of twenty-seven nominations and four wins, Black Mirror: San Junipero winning Outstanding Television Movie and Outstanding Writing for a Limited or Anthology Series or Movie for Charlie Brooker.
+John Lithgow (The Crown Season 1) won Outstanding Supporting Actor in a Drama Series, while Master of None secured its second consecutive win for Outstanding Writing for a Comedy Series, with Aziz Ansari and Lena Waithe, for writing the episode "Thanksgiving".

 Major awards

 Academy Awards for films streamed, distributed or produced by Netflix

 The Academy Awards, also known as the Oscars, is a set of twenty-three awards for artistic and technical merit in the American film industry, given annually by the Academy of Motion Picture Arts and Sciences (AMPAS), to recognize excellence in cinematic achievements as assessed by the Academy's voting membership.
-In ten ceremonies, films streamed and distributed, but also produced by Netflix won 22 awards in thirteen categories from 132 nominations in twenty-four categories.
+In twelve ceremonies, films streamed and distributed, but also produced by Netflix won 26 awards in fourteen categories from 168 nominations in twenty-four categories.

 Emmy Awards

 An Emmy Award, or simply Emmy, is an American award that recognizes excellence in the television industry, and corresponds to the Oscar (for film), the Tony Award (for theatre), and the Grammy Award (for music). programs streamed and/or produced by Netflix won 265 from 619 nominations.
 Below is a list of selected categories won by original programming.

 Grammy Awards

 A Grammy Award (originally called Gramophone Award), or Grammy, is an honor awarded by The Recording Academy to recognize outstanding achievement in the mainly English-language music industry.